Durza75/COVID_BRICS/README.md

 The coffee industry performance for Russia, India, China and South Africa can be diveided to three clusters,

-- Low production, low consumption, low exportation, low importation
+- Low production, low consumption, low exportation, low importation (South Africa)
-- Low production, high consumption, low exportation, high importation
+- Low production, high consumption, low exportation, high importation (China Russia)
-- High production, low consumption, high exportation, low importation
+- High production, low consumption, high exportation, low importation (India)

 ### Liner Regression
 The liner regression analysis will be performed on the coffee consumption/price and covid cases to see the relationship between the coffee market and pandemic.
 The liner regression analysis will also be used to predict the coffee consuption after covid.